What are tricyclic antidepressants?

-- Trigeminal tropohic syndrome
+- Trigeminal trophic syndrome

 Pain arising from these conditions is defined as sympathetically maintained pain (SMP).
-The pain is usually described as having a burning sensation and is often in response to stimuli that does not ordinarily cause pain.
+The pain is usually described as having a burning sensation and is often in response to stimuli that do not ordinarily cause pain.
 This pain originates from the nervous system.
 Amitriptyline appears to be effective in reducing this type of neuropathic pain in doses lower than those used to treat depression.